 This page includes affiliate links.
 At no cost to you, I may receive a commission if you make a purchase using any of the affiliate links on this page.

-Getting the best new baby essentials for any baby can feel so complicated — after loss or not, special needs or not!
+Getting the best new baby essentials for any baby can feel so complicated — special needs or not!
 Where to begin?
 There are countless versions of lists for parents to buy up for the Big Day when that soft little munchkin comes home from the hospital.

 The time leading up to my delivery date was too uncertain due to the high risk in my pregnancy, so I never got a baby shower when I had my daughter.
 I had a few donations from friends when they offloaded their stuff, which was great.

 Since I mostly made my own purchases, what do I recommend?

 When I got what I needed for her myself, I would have advised myself against getting clothes during the first year — Goodwill is sooo much easier and cheaper for that!
 Except stuff you WANT to see on your itty bitty, then definitely splurge on just those.
 My splurge outfits were usually Carters brand.
 Check to make sure the material is 100% cotton or other natural materials.

 Disposable: Just get small diaper packs until you know what works best for baby’s skin.
 If I hadn’t done that, a lot of Pampers would have gone to waste since Aubby is allergic to them.
 Same thing for wipes (and for formula).
 The brands my sensitive-skin girly uses are Huggies Little Movers diapers and Seventh Generation wipes.